garyrussell/spring-integration-ha-demo/README.md

 The slide deck can be found [here](http://portal.sliderocket.com/vmware/ImplementingHAArchitecturesWithSpringIntegration).

-It comprises of two projects
+It's comprised of two projects

 * spring-integration-cluster
 * strict-ordering-test